nabto/edge-device-webrtc/README.md

 If you do not already have a device in the Nabto Cloud Console, follow our [general guide for embedded applications](https://docs.nabto.com/developer/platforms/embedded/applications.html#console).

 After configuring the device fingerprint, the example device will be able to attach to the Nabto Basestation when started.
-To start the device you must first either have RTP feeds or an RTSP server started.
-If you do not already have these, see the sections below on how to start these.

 ### Running with RTP
 Assuming your RTP feeds are running on the default ports, the device is started with: